steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

     ) -> HookResult<*mut pg_sys::PlannedStmt> {}
 ```

-Don't be boethered about the verbose list of function args and their type, for this implementation our main focus `parse: PgBox<pg_sys::Query>` and `prev_hook` callback.
+Don't be bothered about the verbose list of function args and their type, for this implementation our main focus `parse: PgBox<pg_sys::Query>` and `prev_hook` callback.

-The `parse` arg is a `Query` type and why are using this, doing query processing, postgres convert each of this query and sub-queries statements to a query tree, this query tree is Data structure defined in [parsenode.h](https://github.com/postgres/postgres/blob/0d30e48c2578a6857aa2869f1b2696b6eb5fef68/src/include/nodes/parsenodes.h#L106-L107)
+The `parse` arg is a `Query` type and why are using this, doing query processing, postgres converts each of this query and sub-queries statements to a query tree, this query tree is a Data structure defined in [parsenode.h](https://github.com/postgres/postgres/blob/0d30e48c2578a6857aa2869f1b2696b6eb5fef68/src/include/nodes/parsenodes.h#L106-L107)

-In this query table we would only be making use of two fields for our exploration
+In this query table, we would only be making use of two fields for our exploration

 ```c
 typedef struct Query